haynesgt/parabix-gpu-project/README.md

 # Project Ideas

 * Implement an ICGrep kernel on the GPU (e.g. the scanmatch kernel)
-* Extend the editd GPU implementation
 * Implement matching of many patterns against one or many strings, in parallel on the GPU

-# Questions

-* What parallel bitstream technology is already implemented on the GPU, other than editd?

-* What icgrep kernels can be parallelized most easily?
+* Fix the editd GPU implementation (and perhaps use CUDA 9 instead of 7.5)

 # Examples